-- 7.3.
+7.3.
 Bonus Points: All stations are eligible for certain bonus points, depending on their entry class.
 The following bonus points will be added to the score, after the multiplier is applied, to determine the final Field Day score.
-Bonus points will be applied only when the claim is made on the summary sheet and any proof required accompanies the entry or is received via email or normal mail delivery. - 7.3.1.
+Bonus points will be applied only when the claim is made on the summary sheet and any proof required accompanies the entry or is received via email or normal mail delivery.

+7.3.1.
 100% Emergency Power: 100 points per transmitter classification if all contacts are made only using an emergency power source up to a total of 20 transmitters (maximum 2,000 points.)
 GOTA station and free VHF Station for Class A and F entries do not qualify for bonus point credit and should not be included in the club's transmitter total.
 All transmitting equipment at the site must operate from a power source completely independent of the commercial power mains to qualify.
 (Example: a club operating 3 transmitters plus a GOTA station and using 100% emergency power receives 300 bonus points.)
 Available to Classes A, B, C, E, and F. 7.3.2.
-Media Publicity: 100 bonus points may be earned for attempting to obtain publicity from the local media.
-A copy of the press release, or a copy of the actual media publicity received (newspaper article, etc.) must be submitted to claim the points.
-Available to all Classes. - 7.3.3.
+Media Publicity: UPDATED for 2022: 100 bonus points may be earned for obtaining publicity from the local media.
+A copy of the actual media publicity received (newspaper article, etc.) must be submitted to claim the points.
+Any combination of bona fide media hits would qualify for the bonus points.
+For example, details of your upcoming or ongoing Field Day activity, or your Field Day results, as posted on a news media site (which could include the media site's Facebook, Twitter, or Instagram) would meet the bonus criteria.
+Available to all Classes.
+7.3.3.
 Public Location: 100 bonus points for physically locating the Field Day operation in a public place (i.e. shopping center, park, school campus, etc).
 The intent is for amateur radio to be on display to the public.
-Available to Classes A, B and F. - 7.3.4.
+Available to Classes A, B and F.

+7.3.4.
 Public Information Table: 100 bonus points for a Public Information Table at the Field Day site.
 The purpose is to make appropriate handouts and information available to the visiting public at the site.
 A copy of a visitor's log, copies of club handouts or photos is sufficient evidence for claiming this bonus.
-Available to Classes A, B and F. - 7.3.5.
+Available to Classes A, B and F.

+7.3.5.
 Message Origination to Section Manager: 100 bonus points for origination of a formal message to the ARRL Section Manager or Section Emergency Coordinator by your group from its site.
 You should include the club name, number of participants, Field Day location, and number of ARES operators involved with your station.
 The message must be transmitted during the Field Day period and a copy of it must be included in your submission in standard ARRL radiogram or no credit will be given.
 The message must leave or enter the Field Day operation via amateur radio RF.